luizeof/docker-cleanup/README.md

 # Docker Cleanup

-This service run `docker $type prune` command that allow automatic cleanup on docker.
+This service run `docker $cmd prune` command that allow automatic cleanup on docker.

-By default the following object **types** are pruned:
+By default the following object **cmd** are pruned:

 - container
 - volume